satya19977/Badminton-Court-Reservation/How do you Scale your cluster.md

-# Scaling is an important part of your cluster as it enables you to serve traffic without any hiccups!!
+## Scaling is an important part of your cluster as it enables you to serve traffic without any hiccups!!
+There are two types of Scaling
+1. Kubernetes Cluster Scaling Using HPA
+2. Node Scaling Using Karpenter

 ## Prerequisites
 ### Install Kubernetes metrics server in EKS cluster